 Heartbreaking Dawns is an up-and-coming sauce maker hailing from upstate New York.
 They’re steadily making themselves known to the fiery foods world with an intriguing assortment of hot sauces: Classic Gold, Mango Habanero and Jalapeno Pineapple.
-They and I made out initial communication via Twitter (hey, who says that the social networking giant has no merit?) and before you know it, I had a package of their hot sauces in my hands.
+Heartbreaking Dawns owner Johnny McLaughlin and his girlfriend Nichole Ramsperger made their initial communication to me via Twitter (hey, who says that the social networking giant has no merit?) and before you know it, I had a package of their hot sauces in my hands.
 Here is my take on each one individually…

 Tomato Sauce, Golden Habanero Pepper, Water, Onion, Green Bell Pepper, Carrot, Brown Sugar, Garlic, Salt, Vinegar, Mustard Flour

 Review: Classic Gold Hot Sauce (could they have possibly named it after my favorite George Carlin comedy album compilation?) looks like it may possibly be Heartbreaking Dawns’ “flagship” product, or at the very least the sauce that appears to be closet to a conventional red sauce.
 But there’s little conventional about this product.